 Just like when people meet, it takes a while for us to get to know each other, become comfortable being around one another, and finally become friends.
 The same is true for cats meeting new people too.
 Visitors are unfamiliar, potentially scary, new objects in your cat’s environment.
 It will take time for the cat to get to know your company and feel relaxed.
 Changes associated with new people in the house may include:

 The longer the visitors stay, the longer you may have a nervous cat.

 Ask visitors to ignore the cat.
-Interestingly, non-cat people tend to ignore cats.
-The cat finds this body language non-threatening and may move towards the ‘non-cat’ person to explore further.
+Interestingly, non-cat people tend to ignore cats naturally.
+Your cat finds this body language non-threatening and may move towards the uninterested person to explore further.
 Let your cat approach visitors when comfortable.

 The bad-tempered cat I've been used to has gone and she is now the family pet I wanted her to...